anastasiialisikh/react-practice-investment-calculator/README.md

 Practice React project.

-Project that covers initial React features like components and useState.
+A project that covers initial React features like components and useState.
+The task was taken from the React online course.

--- to run project:
+-- to run the project:
 npm start